2023 FantasyPros Championship Preview and 2022 Retrospective

-The competition schedule is broken into 3 segments (Note Modifications for 2021):
+The competition schedule is broken into 3 segments, the same as 2022:

-- Regular Season – The 2021 regular season WILL BE 12 WEEKS.
-This is a change from previous years which were 11 weeks.
-The 12th week is being added due to the expanding of the NFL regular season from 17 to 18 weeks.
-Week 6 will be conducted as an “ALL-PLAY” week, where the 12 teams will be ranked according to points.
-The top 6 teams get a win, and the bottom 6 teams a loss.
+- Regular Season – The 2023 regular season WILL BE 12 WEEKS.
+You will play every other team in the league once, and Week 6 will be conducted as an “ALL-PLAY” week, where the 12 teams will be ranked according to points.
+The top 6 teams in Week 6 get a win, and the bottom 6 teams a loss.

 For complete rules and prizes, visit the OFFICIAL overview of the competition HERE.

 The analyses provided here are in the context of making it to the Championship Round.
-Success during the Championship Round is going to be based primarily on the production of players within that 3 week (14-16) sprint which can be unpredictable.
-In 2020, there were 2002 teams in the Championship Round.
-There is a lot of player overlap among the teams obviously.
-Having the top performers during weeks 14-16 (and actually starting them) is the primary determination of your success there.
+Success during the Championship Round is going to be based primarily on the production of players within that 3 week (15-17) sprint which can be unpredictable (especially when two of the most highly regarded fantasy teams have the game cancelled — Ouch).
+In 2022, there were 3059 teams in the Championship Round.
+The cancellation of the Bills / Bengals week 17 matchup did affect the outcome of the competition, as the FFPC ruled that since that game was not played, all players started from those teams received a ZERO.
+With this caveat aside, consider that there is a lot of player overlap among the teams in the championship round.
+Having the top performers during weeks 15-17 (and actually starting them) is the primary determination of your success there.
 When you review the “Deep Dive into the Top 5 Overall Winners”, we note a player’s statistical ranking specifically within that timeframe.

 Enough of the chit chat, let’s look at the data!
 (FYI, the analyses themselves are premium subscriber material)